Granular association rules on two universes with four measures: Granular association rule mining algorithms

 \section{Granular association rule mining algorithms}

 In this section, we first define the granular association rule mining problem.
-Then we propose a sandwich algorithm with four rule checking approaches, one for partial matching rules and three for subtypes.
-Naturally, the one for partial matching rules is also valid for three subtypes.
+Then we propose a sandwich algorithm with four rule checking approaches, one for partial match rules and three for subtypes.
+Naturally, the one for partial match rules is also valid for three subtypes.
 Then two more algorithms are designed for the complete match subtype.
 Time complexities of all algorithms are analyzed.